OptimalBits/bull/.github/issue_template.md

 <!--
 You may report several types of issues.
-Bug reports, enhancements o questions.
+Bug reports, enhancements or questions.
 For bug reports however you are required to provice some information so that the issue can be resolved efficiently.
 The following template should be filled for bugs.
 -->